Heavy Ball Momentum for Non-Strongly Convex Optimization: Convergence rates for the trajectories of the Heavy Ball dynamical system

 \section{Convergence rates for the trajectories of the Heavy Ball dynamical system}

 The so called Heavy Ball equation

 where $\alpha>0$ denotes the friction parameter, has been studied from decades now.
-See for example Attouch et al \cite{attouch2000heavy} for a general study of the dynamical system : existence of solutions, link with the mechanical system and convergence of the trajectories to critical points if no strong assumptions are made on $F$.
+See for instance Attouch et al \cite{attouch2000heavy} for a general study of the dynamical system : existence of solutions, link with the mechanical system and convergence of the trajectories to critical points if no strong assumptions are made on $F$.
 The main result of this section is to prove that if $F$ is convex, differentiable and satisfies a quadratic growth condition, the solution of \eqref{HB_ODE} ensures a fast exponential decay.
 A crucial point here, is that the uniqueness of the minimizer of $F$ is not needed to get such fast rates.
 Before stating Theorem \ref{thm:continu}, we give an overview of the literature.
 We highlight that slower exponential decays are already known in this setting, that a fast decay is known if the minimizer of $F$ is supposed to be unique and that various other decays can be achieved in non convex settings.
-Note that the proof of Theorem \ref{thm:continu} has served as a guide for the analysis of the Heavy Ball algorithm as performed in Section \ref{sec:contrib} and for the proof of Theorem \ref{thm:vfista_v2}.
+Note that the proof of Theorem \ref{thm:continu} was the guideline for the analysis that led to Theorem \ref{thm:vfista_v2}.